bassem1144/bassem1144/README.md

   - :telescope: Beyond excited about becoming a Full-Stack Developer and build super engaging and interactive web pages.

-  - :seedling: I am currently into learning Laravel, Java and Tailwind.
+  - :seedling: I am currently focused on learning Laravel, SpringBoot and Vue.js.

   - :zap: When I'm not programming, I love gaming, watching football, hitting the gym, hanging out with my friends.